Optimizing MCX Gates, Preparing for Future Hardware Today

 my_mcx(cntrl, target)

-To constrain a circuit to only 20 qubits and optimize for circuit depth, we pass the maximum width and optimization parameter to a Constraints object and update our model:
+To constrain a circuit to only 20 qubits and optimize for circuit depth, we pass the maximum width and optimization parameter to a Constraints object and synthesize our model, create a quantum program, and view it:

 MAX_WIDTH_1 = 20